PythonRSAS/pythonrsas.github.io/_posts/2018-8-08-11-Ridge-Lasso-and-Elastic Net.md

 Ridge regression will keep all the variables while reducing (shrink) their sizes.
 The higher the shrinkage, the higher the bias, and the lower the variance- there is a trade-off.

-As it was the first regularization technique, it is even available in old SAS PROC REG.
+As it was the earliest regularization technique among the three, it is available in SAS PROC REG.

+Listing below would have otherwise been an OLS <code class="coding">PROC REG</code> except with <code class='coding'>RIDEGE =0 TO 0.01 BY 0.001</code>.  <code class='co'>RIDEGE</code> here stands for the scaler to be multiplied to the L2 norms.
+When it is 0, it is back to original OLS.
+We can specify a set of values to try, and in this case, from 0 to 0.01 with increments of 0.001.

 <div class="code-head"><span>code</span>ridge regression.sas</div>